The Light of Righteous Judgment

 (Isaiah 26:8-9 NKJV)

 Without the judgment of GOD there is no righteousness, and where there is no righteousness, evil prevails.
 Because so much wealth is made from evil commerce, righteous judgment has become a threat to the way many people make a living.
-This is true from global financiers to people selling drugs in their neighborhood, also to compromised elected officials and religious leaders.
+This is true for global financiers to people selling drugs in their neighborhood, also for compromised elected officials to religious leaders.
 The love of money is the root of all evil.

 But doesn’t the bible quote Christ saying do not Judge?
 Let’s look at the context.